 Medicines can help prevent repeated episodes of pulmonary embolism by preventing new blood clots from forming or preventing existing clots from getting larger.

-Typically, warfarin is given for at least 3 months after pulmonary embolism to reduce the risk of having another blood clot.
-Treatment with anticoagulants may continue throughout your life if the risk of having another pulmonary embolism remains high.
+You'll likely take an anticoagulant for at least 3 months after pulmonary embolism to reduce the risk of having another blood clot.
+2 Treatment with anticoagulants may continue throughout your life if the risk of having another pulmonary embolism remains high.

-Surgical removal of a clot is called an embolectomy.
-This type of treatment for pulmonary embolism is rarely used.
+The removal of a clot is called an embolectomy.
+An embolectomy might be done during a surgery.
+Or it might be done with a minimally invasive procedure that uses a catheter (a thin tube that is guided through a blood vessel).
+This type of treatment for pulmonary embolism is used only in rare cases.
 It is considered for people who can't have other kinds of treatment or those whose clot is so dangerous that they can't wait for medicine to work.
 An embolectomy also may be an option for a person whose condition is stable but who shows signs of significant reduced blood flow in the pulmonary artery.

 What to think about